NYCPlanning/ceqr-app/LOCALDEV.md

 Rails config sits in a `.env` file that is not checked into version control.
 This allows configuring through environment variables in production.
 To get started, copy the config example:

 ```
+cd backend
 cp .env-example .env
 ```

 Next, edit `.env` to the appropriate settings.
 Descriptions of each are below:

+- `DATABASE_URL` - Postgres url string to the `ceqr_rails` database.
+Locally, this should point to your development database.
+Rails will automatically swap to `ceqr_test` when the test suite is run.
+Remember to use `postgis://` as the prefix.
+- `CEQR_DATA_DB_URL` - Postgres url string to the read-only production `ceqr_data`  running on Digital Ocean.
+Remember to use `postgis://` as the prefix.
+See 1Password for database connection string.
 - `JWT_SALT` - salt for the JSON Web Token used for user sessions.
 Necessary, but only really important in production.
+- `ADMIN_EMAILS` - A comma seperated list (no spaces) of email addresses used for admin emails (example: user account in need of verification.)
 - `SENDGRID_KEY` - Sendgrid key for sending emails.
 Can be found in Heroku account.
-- `ADMIN_EMAILS` - A comma seperated list (no spaces) of email addresses used for admin emails (example: user account in need of verification.)
-- `CEQR_DATA_DB_URL` - Postgres url string to the `ceqr_data` database.
-Remember to use `postgis://` as the prefix.
-- `DATABASE_URL` - Postgres url string to the `ceqr_rails` database.
-Locally, this should point to your develompent database.
-Rails will automatically swap to `ceqr_test` when the test suite is run.
-Remember to use `postgis://` as the prefix.

 ### Setting up Rails